pawelsberg/code-proxy/README.md

 You can use pipes to redirect input/output to/from the code-proxy to your application which does not support Allegro library.
 ## Example of a manual usage
 1. Run CodeProxy.Console.exe
-2. Type in the console the following code (with the Enter at the end):
+2. Type in the console the following c# code chunks (with the Enter at the end):
 ```csharp
 Al.Init();
 Al.InitFontAddon();